Eng-ShahinazMoamon/Email_Sender_Api/ReadMe.txt

 To Test Sending mail
--Go to appsettings.json (change userName and Email to Your Mail and password)
+-Go to appsettings.json (change (From, userName , Email) to Your Mail and password)

 --------------------------------------------------------------------------------
 Note:maybe face problem (Username and Password not accepted) that because google security